bcgov/nr-spar-backend/README.md

 docker-compose up --build
 ```

-You can clean and remove the images with
+You can clean and remove the containers with
 ```
 docker-compose down --remove-orphans
 ```